nextauthjs/adapters/packages/dynamodb/README.md

 You need a table with a partition key `pk` and a sort key `sk`.
 Your table also needs a global secondary index named `GSI1` with `GSI1PK` as partition key and `GSI1SK` as sorting key.
 You can set whatever you want as the table name and the billing method.

+If you want sessions and verification tokens to get automatically removed from your table you need to [activate TTL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) on your table with the TTL attribute name set to `expires`

 You can find the DynamoDB schema in the docs at [next-auth.js.org/adapters/dynamodb](https://next-auth.js.org/adapters/dynamodb).

 ## Getting Started